TreesLab/NCLscan/README.md

 The NCLscan program, document, and test set can be downloaded from our FTP site: ftp://treeslab1.genomics.sinica.edu.tw/NCLscan or GitHub: https://github.com/TreesLab/NCLscan.

-Please click "Download ZIP" button at the right side to download NCLscan tool.
+Please check the "[release](https://github.com/TreesLab/NCLscan/releases)" page to download NCLscan tool.

 ####**1.
 System requirements**